Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 These causes can occur individually or in combination and trigger or exacerbate a recession.
 Combating a recession often requires a combination of monetary policy measures by central banks and fiscal policy measures by governments in order to stimulate economic activity and restore confidence.

-Economic stability A recession can undermine a country's economic stability by stifling growth, increasing unemployment and straining government finances.
+Economic stability A recession can undermine a country's economic stability by inhibiting growth, increasing unemployment, and straining public finances.

-Living standards The living standards of many people can deteriorate in a recession, as job losses, income declines and increased living costs are common.
+Standard of living Many people's standard of living can deteriorate during a recession, as job losses, income declines, and increased living costs are common.

-Social tensions Increased unemployment and economic uncertainty during a recession can lead to social tensions and an increase in poverty and inequality.
+Social tensions Increased unemployment and economic uncertainty during a recession can lead to social tensions and a rise in poverty and inequality.

-Business failures A higher rate of business failures can weaken the economy in the long term by reducing the supply of goods and services and limiting innovation.
+Business bankruptcies A higher rate of business failures can weaken the economy in the long term by reducing the supply of goods and services and limiting innovation.

-Long-term economic damage Particularly deep or prolonged recessions can cause lasting damage to a country's economic structure, for example through the loss of skilled labor or reduced investment in research and development.
+Long-term economic damage Particularly deep or prolonged recessions can cause lasting damage to a country's economic structure, for example through the loss of skilled workers or reduced investment in research and development.

 How long does a Recession last?